Summer 2 2026

 English

-This half term the children will be working on the text 'Toys in Space' by Mini Grey.
+The second text the children will focus on 'Toys in Space' by Mini Grey.
 The children will discover a box of toys that have mysteriously landed in the classroom and try to uncover who they belong to using clues!
 The children will have a variety of writing opportunities, including creating 'found' posters, writing descriptions and completing a space log!
 Gradually the children will build up the skills to create their own characters to write a fantasy story.

 Mathematics